wallaceEcoMod/wallace/inst/shiny/modules/indic_time.md

 **BACKGROUND**

-For users that have information on past environmental conditions or future scenarios, they can calculate changes in metrics over time and view a line graph and table of those changes.
+For users that have information on past environmental conditions or future scenarios, they can calculate indics in metrics over time and view a line graph and table of those indics.

 **IMPLEMENTATION**